IanMH-NetSecDev/9HD-OS/README.md

 ## System Requirements:
 <ins>**Minimum:**</ins>
 **Storage:** 20GB+ for base system, 50GB+ for base system and all default VMs.
-**Processor:** Intel processor with Intel VT-x and Intel 64 virtualization extensions for x86-based systems or AMD processor with the AMD-V and AMD64 virtualization extensions.
+**Processor:** Intel processor with Intel VT-x and Intel 64 virtualization extensions for x86-based systems -or- AMD processor with AMD-V and AMD64 virtualization extensions.
 1-2 processor threads per desired VM (depending on guest OS).
 Note: Additonal processor cores/threads allow for additonal VMs and increased performance.
 **GPU:** Any newer than 2015, some older GPUs may work.
 Note: VM Performance benefits substantially from access to multiple GPUs and/or more powerful GPU(s).
 Stability for hypervisor and Linux VMs better with AMD GPUs versus NVIDIA/Intel.
 **Motherboard:** Any that supports UEFI.
 Not all motherbaords support multiple GPUs and PCIe passthrough features.